tshmak/lassosum/README.md

 ### Installation

-Instalation is easy with `devtools`.
+Installation is easy with `devtools`.

 ```r
 package.install("devtools")